postsharp/Metalama/conceptual/Aspects/Advanced/OverridingMembersRevisited.md

 ## Overriding methods

-To override one or more methods, your aspects needs to implement the <xref:Caravela.Framework.Aspects.IAspect%601.BuildAspect(Caravela.Framework.Aspects.IAspectBuilder{%600})> method, then call the <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideMethod(Caravela.Framework.Code.IMethod,System.String,Caravela.Framework.Aspects.AdviceOptions)> method exposed on `builder.AdviceFactory`.
+To override one or more methods, your aspects needs to implement the <xref:Caravela.Framework.Aspects.IAspect%601.BuildAspect(Caravela.Framework.Aspects.IAspectBuilder{%600})> method, then call the <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideMethod(Caravela.Framework.Code.IMethod,System.String,System.Collections.Generic.Dictionary{System.String,System.Object})> method exposed on `builder.AdviceFactory`.

 The _first argument_ of `OverrideMethod` is the @Caravela.Framework.Code.IMethod that you want to override.
 This method must be in the type being targeted by the current aspect instance.